ThanasisTsiak/CS2-Inventory-App/README.md

 ## ✨ Key Features

 * **Real-time Scanning:** Instantly fetch your inventory value using your SteamID64 or Profile Link.
+   _(Note: Large inventories may take a few minutes to scan due to Steam's rate limits)_
 * **Smart Analytics:** Visualize your collection with detailed charts (Knives, Gloves, Cases, etc.).
 * **Price History:** Track market trends with built-in price history graphs for every marketable item.
 * **Tax Calculator:** Calculate your actual profit after the Steam Market fee (15%).